eqqn/eqqn.github.io/_posts/2022-09-01-Hackrocks_SC.md

 #### Correcting the course

-After some time, I decided to research more into pytohn decompilation, which is in line with the hint.
+After some time, I decided to research more into python decompilation, which is in line with the hint.
 Maybe there is a way to decompile it differently?

 Hacktricks had some notes on python decompilation and it was different from what I tried.